bjornkihlberg/chezscheme-json/README.md

 - `(vector 'json-array (list 1 2 3))` is translated to `(list 1 2 3)`
 - `(vector 'json-object '(("x" .
 5) ("y" .
 7)))` is translated to `'((x .
 5) (y .
 7)))`

+`json->string` applied on a JSON structure seralizes it to a string.

 ## Notes

 I suspect the code could be cleaned up but I'm tempted to let it be and come back in a few years to see what I've learned since.
 I'm working on a better code formatter for Chez Scheme as well which I will apply here as soon as it's ready.